semihbag/homework2/README.md

   • y is the year of the century (i.e., year % 100).

 Note that the division in the formula performs an integer division.
 Write a program that prompts the user to enter a year, month, and day of the month, and displays the name of the day of the week.
 (Hint: January and February are counted as 13 and 14 in the formula, so you need to convert the user input 1 to 13 and 2 to 14 for the month and change the year to the previous year.)

+Sample Run 1:
+Enter year (e.g. 2012): 2015
+Enter month (e.g. 1-12): 1
+Enter the day of the month (e.g. 1-31): 25
+Day of the week is Sunday

+Sample Run 2:
+Enter year (e.g. 2012): 2012
+Enter month (e.g. 1-12): 5
+Enter the day of the month (e.g. 1-31): 12
+Day of the week is Saturday

+# problem_3

+Write a program that calculates personal income tax based on the given tax rates reported by The Turkish Revenue Administration.
+The tax rates vary every year.
+Tax rates, which vary each year, are given in the following tables for the last 4 years (i.e., 2020, 2019, 2018, and 2017).

+The rules for Table 1 are as follows:
+• If the income is below 22,000 TL, then this amount will be taxed at rate 15%.
+• If the income is below 49,000 TL, then the first 22,000 TL is taxed at rate 15% (3,300 TL), and the remaining will be taxed at rate 20%.
+• If the income is below 180,000 TL; the first 22,000 TL is taxed at rate 15% (3,300 TL), then next 27,000 TL is taxed at rate 20% (5,400 TL) which makes 8,700 TL as a total, and the remaining will be taxed at rate 27%.
+• If the income is below 600,000TL; the first 22,000 TL is taxed at rate 15% (3,300 TL), then next 27,000 TL is taxed at rate 20% (5,400 TL), then next 131,000 TL is taxed at rate 27% (35,370 TL) which makes 44,070 TL as a total, and the remaining will be taxed at rate 35%.
+• If the income is equal or above 600,000TL; the first 22,000 TL is taxed at rate 15% (3,300 TL), then next 27,000 TL is taxed at rate 20% (5,400 TL), then next 131,000 TL is taxed at rate 27% (35,370 TL), then next 420,000 TL is taxed at rate 35% (147,000 TL) which makes 191,070 TL as a total, and the remaining will be taxed at rate 40%.
+• Examples for income -> tax pairs in TL: 20,000 -> 3,000; 32,000 -> 5,300; 149,000 -> 35,700; 280,000 -> 79,070; 700,000 -> 231,070.